aimerick-feral/e-shop-symfony/README.md

-# E-Shop 🛒
+# E-Shop-Symfony 🛒

-The [e-shop](https://oclock.io/) project is demo of a e-commerce application that I develop in order to practice the web developement langagues and increse my knowledge.
+The **E-Shop-Symfony** project is demo of a e-commerce application that I develop in order to practice the web developement langagues and increse my knowledge.

 ## :toolbox: **Stack**